Rainbow Stag Beetle Fact File

-The rainbow stag beetle is brightly coloured with a metallic looking back which is coloured with greens, blues and reds.
-Their mandible and legs are coloured black.
+The rainbow stag beetle is brightly colored with a metallic looking back which is colored with greens, blues and reds.
+Their mandible and legs are colored black.
 They have six legs.

 Young are a larva with a segmented body which is white and has a facial patch which is orange.

 A range of factors during the development of the larvae lead to the large variation in size.
 The larger beetles have larger mandibles making them better at fending off other males.

 The rainbow stag beetle is a herbivore.
 They feed upon decaying wood as both adults and larvae.
 As adults they supplement their diet with fruit, sap and nectar.

 Australia is the native home of the rainbow stag beetle.
 Here they are found in north-eastern Queensland.